 Prof Sarah Lewis’s research is in medical imaging, specifically breast and lung cancer imaging.
 She has a primary focus in understanding how new technological imaging developments, such as Phase Contrast and Artificial Intelligence (AI), change the nature of radiology service provisions, such as screening programs, and the performance of the humans who use them.
 Sarah’s research translates laboratory findings into clinical practice through changes in behaviour of practitioners, such as radiologists and radiographers.

-Dr Natacha Borecky, Clinical Director
+Dr Natacha Borecky, Research Affiliate

 Patrick is an award-winning Professor of Medical Imaging Sciences and researcher with a focus on medical imaging optimisation and radiological perception.
 He co-directed BREAST from 2011-2019 and is now Chief Investigator on BREAST research projects.